Daniel-Alvarez-Sil/FreeStyle_Libre_Reverse_Engineering/README.md

 - PN7150:
   - [**Repository by Electronic Cats**](https://github.com/ElectronicCats/ElectronicCats-PN7150)

 Lastly, the Hunter Cat NFC is Arduino compatible.
 Thus, we will be using it to code the functionality to read the FreeStyle Libre.
-Next, we will use Python (a Jupyter Notebook) to make sense of the information read from the Hunter Cat.
+Next, we will use Python (a Jupyter Notebook) to make sense of the information read by the Hunter Cat.
 In general, the tools used in this project are employed as follows.
 <p align="center">
     <img src="https://github.com/user-attachments/assets/5c7abeeb-e387-4c23-817d-f41db368419e" width="550" style="vertical-align: middle;" />
 </p>